r-lib/testthat/inst/doc/introduction.md

 Reporting
 ==========

-`testthat` comes with three reporting suites.
-The default, `StopSuite` just `stop()`s whenever a failure is encountered.
+`testthat` comes with three reporting reporters.
+The default, `StopReporter` just `stop()`s whenever a failure is encountered.
 This is designed to work with R CMD test, so you can submit a package to CRAN if it has a failing test.

-`SuiteMinimal` will run all the tests (not just stopping at the first error), and will print `.` for each successful test, `E` for an error and `F` a failure.
+`ReporterMinimal` will run all the tests (not just stopping at the first error), and will print `.` for each successful test, `E` for an error and `F` a failure.
 It really is minimal!

-`SuiteSummary` is the most verbose.
-Like `SuiteMinimal` it will print a `.` for successful tests, but for failures or errors it will print a number.
+`ReporterSummary` is the most verbose.
+Like `ReporterMinimal` it will print a `.` for successful tests, but for failures or errors it will print a number.
 Once all tests have been number, all errors and failures will be listed by that number so you can see exactly what's going on.

-If you're using R from the terminal, both `SuiteMinimal` and `SuiteSummary` will colour successes green and failures and errors red.
+If you're using R from the terminal, both `ReporterMinimal` and `ReporterSummary` will colour successes green and failures and errors red.
 Soon you will become addicted to getting a line of green dots!

 Watching
 ========